coreinfrastructure/best-practices-badge/doc/implementation.md

 contribute ot this project, and [INSTALL.md](INSTALL.md) for information on how to install this software (e.g., for development).

+In this document we'll use the term "open source software" (OSS), and treat Free/Libre and Open Source Software (FLOSS) as a synonym.

 ## Requirements

 The BadgeApp web application MUST:

 1. Meet its own criteria.
 This implies that it must be open source software (OSS).
-2. Be capable of being developed and run using *only* OSS (it may *run* on proprietary software; portability improvements welcome).
+2. Be capable of being developed and run using *only* OSS.
+   It may *run* on proprietary software; portability improvements welcome.
+   It's also fine if it can use proprietary services, as long as it can *run* without them.
 3. Support users of modern widely-used web browsers, including Chrome, Firefox, Safari, and Internet Explorer version 10 and up.
    We expect Internet Explorer pre-10 users will use a different browser.